Here’s how is it so that you’re receiving text messages on airplane mode:

 When a phone leaves airplane mode, all stored messages will come through quickly.

-If you want to learn all about receiving text messages in airplane mode, then you’re in the right place.
+If you want to learn all about why you’re receiving text messages in airplane mode, then you’re in the right place.

 Regardless of why you have airplane mode active, it stops communication with the carrier network.